karpinski1994/react-redux-form-variation/README.md

+This project is made for educational purposes.
-This project imitiates some adding users feature.
+Simple application imitiates some 'adding users' feature.
 It is my first dive into react with redux and redux forms.
 Basic objective of the form is to let its users to add and delete persons.
 Every of person has a name and email.
 Persons are displayed all together